KyleFontenot/KyleFontenot/README.md

 # Kyle Fontenot
 Hi there!
 I'm a freelance web developer/designer, sci-fi/fantasy novel lover, aspiring video game developer, and just a plain ol' geek.
 My web development focus is in creating SolidJS and React apps and websites with the aspiration of using and contributing to higher tooling with [SolidJS](https://www.solidjs.com/) and [Astro](https://astro.build/).
-I really love exercising my design muscles, organizing documentation, and using emergent tools.
+I love exercising my design muscles, organizing documentation, and using emergent tools.

 ### Favorite tools:
 * SolidJS